patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

     <MenuItem hasCheckbox />
     ```

-- We've promoted the "Next" implementations of our Dropdown, Select, and Wizard components and they are now our default implementation.
+- Promoted the Next implementations of our `Dropdown`, `Select`, and `Wizard` components and they are now our default implementation.
 This rule will update import and/or export paths.
 [(#8821)](https://github.com/patternfly/patternfly-react/pull/8821) [(#8825)](https://github.com/patternfly/patternfly-react/pull/8825) [(#8835)](https://github.com/patternfly/patternfly-react/pull/8835)

     Previous implementation: